thaoong/M_Commerce_Project/README.md

-# The Store Book Selling App
+# The Store Book Selling Application
 This is the Final-term Project for Mobile App Development course in University of Economic and Law, VNU by our team with 5 members in 3 months.
 Our project includes 3 part:
 1. System analysis and Design
 2. Client application implementation